CraftAcademyLabs/coach-guides/weeks/prep_course/prep_week_3.md

 ## Chapter 3

-### Testing with RSpec
-This week, we'll learn how to use testing to keep our code concise, structured and adaptable.
+### Introduction to JavaScript
+This week, we pick up a second programming language: Javascript.

 ### Learning objectives
-* Learn the benefits with TDD
+* Practice pair programming & collaboration using Git and GitHub
-* Learn the fundamentals of RSpec
+* Basic understanding of JavaScript
+* Introduction to JQuery and DOM manipulation
+* Observe differences and similarities between Ruby and Javascript
-* Learn the difference between unit and acceptance tests
+* Understand the difference between running code on the server vs. in the browser
-* Learn how to unit test

 ### Demos
-* Monday - Our first unit tests with RSpec - Sophie
+* Monday - FizzBuzz with Javascript
-* Thursday - FizzBuzz demo - Thomas
+* Thursday -

 ### Resources
+Course material